foxBMS/foxbms-2/docs/getting-started/first-steps-on-hardware.rst

 This section gives a brief walk-through on setting up a debugger connection to a |bms-master|.
-Aim of this section is to check that all crucial parts of the toolchain work and to recap the process of setting up the toolchain.
+The aim of this section is to check that all crucial parts of the toolchain work and to recap the process of setting up the toolchain.

 .. note::